Gibson L-5: Notable performers

 Comedian and singer George Gobel had a special version of the Gibson L-5 archtop guitar custom designed and gifted to him by his friend Milton Berle in 1958, the "L-5CT" (cutaway, thin), featuring diminished dimensions of neck scale (24 3/4") and body depth (2 3/8"), befitting his own small stature, and a cherry red finish (for optimal appearance on Gobel's new color TV show).
 About 45 L-5CT's were produced from 1958 to 1963, making them one of the rarest Gibson models.
 Most of these were acoustic guitars, although a few were shipped with pickups.
 The rarest L5 model was a close relative of the L-5CT.
 It was called the "Crest"*.
 It was conceived by Gibson employee Andy Nelson (who helped to design the L-5CT) in 1961.
 It featured the same thinline body of the L-5CT, but the new-for-1961 "florentine" cutaway shape, Super 400-style fretboard inlays, and a unique knight/shield crest design on the headstock.
 Only six Crests were produced (all in 1961), and no two were identical.
-Gibson produced another model called a "Crest" in 1969-70, but this was a different type of instrument, similar to an ES-330, but with a rosewood body and floating pickups.
+Gibson produced another model called a "Crest" in 1969–70, but this was a different type of instrument, similar to an ES-330, but with a rosewood body and floating pickups.

 In the 1970s, Gibson produced the L-5S, which was effectively a solid-body version of the L-5 archtop.
-It was used by Pat Martino, Paul Simon and, from 1973–76, by Mark Farner of Grand Funk Railroad (he is seen with the guitar in cover photographs on the band's 1975 live album Caught in the Act); and a custom-made single-pickup version was made for Ronnie Wood, who loaned it to Keith Richards for his 1988 tour with the X-Pensive Winos.
+It was used by Pat Martino, Paul Simon and, from 1973 to 1976, by Mark Farner of Grand Funk Railroad (he is seen with the guitar in cover photographs on the band's 1975 live album Caught in the Act); and a custom-made single-pickup version was made for Ronnie Wood, who loaned it to Keith Richards for his 1988 tour with the X-Pensive Winos.
 A double cutaway version of the L-5 has recently been introduced to the market.
 The body depth has been reduced to 2 3/8".
 The upper cutaway is purely cosmetic, since the neck base or heel prevents higher access to the frets.